TortoiseWolfe/rn_Turtorial_Outline/zzz.md

     setLocalError("");
     await signUp(email, password);
-    // If signUp is successful, user is set in context, row is inserted in 'profiles'
+    // If signUp is successful, user is set, row in 'profiles' is created }
-    // (See logs for any errors.)
-  }

   return (